coder/paralleltestctx/README.md

 ### Custom functions that produce contexts with timeouts

-By default, detects `context.WithTimeout` and `context.WithDeadline`.
+By default, the linter detects `context.WithTimeout` and `context.WithDeadline` as producing contexts with timeouts or deadlines.
 Additional functions that create a context with a deadline or timeout can be specified using the `-custom-funcs` flag.